When I say ‘nature’ what comes to mind?

 When we began to control the wild, domesticating it into figures that could be subdued in standard rows and measured time, we traded minds.
 From a creature the land moves through, we became a cultivator, thinking of nature like a dweller.
 And it’s from this lineage that our conventional use of ‘nature’ can be traced.

-Following on from the above, I propose the following recommendations to get us thinking and speaking differently about nature.
+Following on from the above, I propose the following remedies to get us thinking and speaking differently about nature.

 1) Nature as an Innate Quality of Being